-The Moto G7 is also the only member of the family that has two rear cameras, which is a great advantage.
-But its cheaper models, the G7 Power, and the G7 Play can also take photos in portrait mode using Motorola’s camera software without the need for an additional sensor.
+The Moto G7 is also the only family member with two rear cameras, which is a great advantage.
+But its cheaper models, the G7 Power and the G7 Play, can also take photos in portrait mode using Motorola’s camera software without the need for an additional sensor.

 Considering that most phones do not exceed 4000 mAh and come with chips and functions that consume more energy, I’m excited to test how long the G7 Power will last before shutting down.

-Finally, the G7 Play, of $ 200 (€ 150 in Europe), completes the Moto phone family.
-Its back is plastic, it has 2GB of RAM, 32GB of storage and a smaller screen, 5.7 inches, but there seem to be great sacrifices beyond that.
+Finally, the G7 Play, for $ 200 (€ 150 in Europe), completes the Moto phone family.
+Its back is plastic, it has 2GB of RAM, 32GB of storage, and a smaller screen, 5.7 inches, but there seem to be great sacrifices beyond that.

 All new G7 models (including the G7 Play) come with fingerprint sensors on the back and a water repellent coating that, according to Motorola, can resist a light splash or two.